 1. Bangers

-Do you love sausages?
-Ok, great, Bangers will treat your tastebuds with truly exceptional egg sausages, mash, and classic sausage sarnie—a new venture located at the heart of Maltby street market.
+Bangers will treat your tastebuds with exceptional egg sausages, mash, and classic sausage sarnie.
+It is a new venture at the heart of Maltby Street Market.

 And if you are a vegetarian, don’t miss out on their offering of three types of ‘Bangers’ stuffed with spinach and cheese.
 They also have a guest sausage every week.